Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeatures.md

-# Lando's Feedback, Fixes, and Fanangling
+# Lando's Dumb Feature Testing

 This is a sheet of new custom features I've been half assing for Lucid Loom.
+Fixes are on [Lando Feedback](LandoFeedback.md)

 ## Custom Lumia Def and Personality Addons: